yh382/F1-Tenth-Duke/optional_software_nx.rst

                 SD card burner software Etcher.

-8. Choose **Flash the file** and select the image you downloaded from NVIDIA.
-When the file selection window comes up, choose the **sd-XXXX.img** file extracted earlier.
+8. Opt for "Flash the file" and opt for the NVIDIA-downloaded image.
+In the file selection window, opt for the previously extracted sd-XXXX.img file.
         .. figure:: Images/nx-software-step8.png
                 :align: center

                 File selection window.

-9. For the "target" device, choose the microSD card in the microSD card reader/writer.
+9. Select the microSD card in the microSD card reader/writer as the "target" device.

         .. figure:: Images/nx-software-step9.png
                 :align: center

                 Target selection window.

-10. Click "Flash!" (or similar for your software).
-This process will take some time and is mainly depending on the speed write speed of your microSD card (20+ minutes).
+10. Click the "Flash" button and it takes about 30 mins for our device.

         .. figure:: Images/nx-software-step10.png
                 :align: center